MikaVohl/AmazonProductScrape/README.md

 # AmazonProductScrape
-Web-scraping program using BeautifulSoup library in Python that prompts for a product and returns an XLSX file with all relevant information
+Web-scraping program using BeautifulSoup library in Python that prompts for a product and returns an XLSX file with all relevant information.
+Includes GUI created using tkinter library.

-Returned information will include: Name, Price (USD), Rating, and Number of Reviews
+OUTPUT: XLSX File containing: Name, Price (USD), Rating, and Number of Reviews

-User will input name of the product and number of webpages they would like to search
+INPUT: Name of product, number of webpages to search